Diagnostic code

 - 3Inspect vent valve and canister airflow

-- 4Review fuel tank pressure sensor data
+- 4Have a qualified shop review fuel tank pressure sensor data.

 - 5Smoke-test or pressure-test the EVAP system as needed